thinksource/hivery/README.md

 virtualenvwrapper provides tab-completion on environment names.
 It really helps when you have a lot of environments and have trouble remembering their names.

 workon also deactivates whatever environment you are currently in, so you can quickly switch between environments.

+only after you create your local python environment, you can do python install flask to install flask package in the local environment.

 3,Deactivating is still the same: